Full Guide: FME Flow Troubleshooting Guide

 However, there are alternative options that allow you to connect with Esri Applications without making use of these Readers/Writers:

-- The File Geodatabase Open API Reader/Writer allows you to work with File Geodatabase without an installed Esri product.
+- The File Geodatabase Open API Reader/Writer allows you to work with a File Geodatabase without an installed Esri product.

 - Upload and access hosted online content and files, like File Geodatabase, with the EsriArcGISOnlineConnector .
 Please see How to use the EsriArcGISOnlineConnector for instructions.